Magnific7/Pizza-shop/README.md

 * Or if you will come pick it up.
 * Mind you you can make as many orders as you want.

-The website is filled with dummy text where needed.
 ## Author
 This application was made by a student in Moringa school called Magnific.
 * email:mjones6944@gmail.com